 Now, a healthy spirit is more difficult to define.
-We are created as spiritual beings and for those who rely on a personally relationship with Creator, this identity ultimately defines whom they should be and how their life should be lived.
+We are created as spiritual beings and for those who rely on a personally relationship with the Creator, this identity ultimately defines whom they should be and how their life should be lived.
 This faith relationship adds a rich dimension to who we are as we grow in the process of discovering meaning and purpose in our life.

 For Christians, this journey is enhanced and directed by this very personal sense of relationship and connection to God through Jesus.
 Just like our physical body and intellect, our spiritual wellness depends on nourishment and exercise.
-We must feed our faith by reading God’s Word, learning and growing within our faith community.
+We must feed our faith by reading God’s Word, learning and growing within a faith community.
 This exercise is the very real challenge if, to be blunt, we are going to walk the walk as we talk the talk in the world in which we live.

 Clearly, wellness is more than living to stay healthy.
 It is also more than dealing with illness or disease.
 Wellness involves a sense of personal well-being that ultimately will transcend the various circumstances real life brings our way.
 Real life can make us feel overwhelmed, depressed, anxious and unable to cope.
 It can make us feel defeated and unable to grow in our faith journey.
-There is no sense of wellness in that package.

 Part of the journey to wellness involves intentionality in exploring the reasons for our decisions in the areas of relationships, sexuality, and substance abuse.
 It also requires intentionality in seeking professional help for healing and restoration when there are obstacles that interfere with our wellness.